hknKilic/mersys.io/README.md

 Techno Study Batch 4, Group 17, Friday Project / date 13-10-2023

-In this project we use We use JAVA, TestNG, Cucumber, Gherkin and other JAVA Tools on this project.
+In this project we use JAVA, TestNG, Cucumber, Gherkin and other JAVA Tools on this project.

 Domain: https://test.mersys.io/